OpenClaw vs Hermes Agent: Ecosystem or Self-Learning Agent?

 - The skill self-improves based on outcomes during subsequent use

-Skills Ecosystem: OpenClaw's Mature Marketplace
+Skills Ecosystem: OpenClaw's Established Marketplace

 Cost Comparison